nax3t/rust-blog/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+For detailed development guidelines, see our [Development Guide](docs/development/guide.md).

 ## Versioning
 This project follows [SemVer](https://semver.org/) for versioning.
 For the versions available, see the tags on this repository.